AuricFox/Flashcards/README.md

 # Interview_Cards

-Flashcards used to prepare for job interviews and to refresh programming knowledge using Python.
+A flashcard program used to prepare for job interviews and to refresh programming knowledge. utilizes Python for running the server-side and
+HTML/CSS/JavaScript for the client-side.